-The ARIA Index became available toward the end of the atlas project and has been incorporated into each chapter.
+The ARIA Index became available toward the end of the atlas project and has been incorporated into each atlas for each variable.
 Map 2.1 shows the ARIA Index for the whole of Australia, both at the one square kilometre level for the five categories and for each SLA.
 A comparison of the two maps illustrates the extent to which the ARIA category at the SLA level (in particular for the largest SLAs) represents the average of two or more categories.
-Map 2.2 shows the index for each SLA in Queensland.